leanid/om/readme.md

-Om is a nice 2d game engine for multy platform using.
-Use it and develop it if you like next principals:
+Om is a nice 2d game engine for multy platform studing.

   - Environmental friendliness (take less do more with c++)
   - Modern IT technology (c++20, cmake-3.23, gradle)
   - Creativity (create funny tools with imgui library)
+  - Fun 🤣

 # Planed Features